snscaimito/snscaimito.github.com/_posts/2018-07-09-installing-water-pipe-for-the-kitchen.markdown

 {% include image.html name="waterpipe-1.jpg" %}

-The wholes in the studs are drilled with a 26 mm drill bit to make room for the 20 mm pipe.
+The holes in the studs are drilled with a 26 mm drill bit to make room for the 20 mm pipe.

 {% include image.html name="waterpipe-2.jpg" %}